A native plant is an indigenous plant that evolved in a particular region, adapting to the geography, hydrology, and climate of that region.

-One of the most effective ways of restoring the health of our ecosystem is for property owners to use native plant species when planting gardens and landscaping.
-As part of our Living Shorelines program, Buffalo Niagara Waterkeeper has prepared a native plant guide to help property owners identify and choose native plant species.
+An effective way for property owners to restore our local ecosystem is to use native plant species.
+A native plant is originally from the area and has benefits to the environment.
+As part of our Living Shorelines program, Buffalo Niagara Waterkeeper has prepared a Native Plant Guide to help property owners identify and choose native plant species for their landscape and gardens.